Goshen College honors seven outstanding alumni during Homecoming Weekend

 The 2010 Decade of Servant Leadership Award will be given to Cristina Hernandez ’00, who currently resides in Kabul, Afghanistan and is from Honduras.
 The award, created in 2004, recognizes a Goshen College alumnus or alumna whose contributions and achievements in career, public or church service and volunteer activities early in post-graduate life – during or prior to their 10th class reunion year – are worthy of recognition.

-For the fifth year, the Goshen College Maple Leafs Athletic Club is presenting the Dr. Ruth Gunden and the Dr. Roman Gingerich Champion of Character Awards.
+For the fifth year, the Goshen College Maple Leaf Athletic Club is presenting the Dr. Ruth Gunden and the Dr. Roman Gingerich Champion of Character Awards.
 The 2010 Dr. Ruth Gunden Champion of Character Award will go to BJ Leichty ’75 of Wakarusa, Ind., and the Dr. Roman Gingerich Champion of Character Award will go to Dan Bodiker ’64 of Goshen.

 The two awards, created in 2005, are presented to a male and female alumni athlete who exemplify the college’s core values in their lives, work and community service.
 Gunden and Gingerich were pioneers in Goshen College’s athletic history.